QuartermindGames/ape/docs/node_specification.md

 with using JSON for video-games from a user perspective, but it doesn't seek to be a replacement for JSON.

-Compared to JSON, some of the key features of the Node format are...
+Compared to JSON, some key features of the Node format are...

 - **Statically typed**
 - **Pre-processor with support for comments, macros and more**